top of page

 Inspired by Hinge, a dating app for those who want to seek a serious relationship, this function serves as an easier and less overwhelming way to look at potential therapists.
 Some therapy

-searching websites give you too much information, so with this “Hinge” format, we’re showing an easier way to access information and reach out to therapist.
+searching websites give you too much information, so with this “Hinge” format, we’re showing an easier way to access and reach out to therapists.

 Extreme User